RetailMeNot Extension

 DEFINE

-A lightweight and recognizable shopping companion that puts the control in our users hands.
+A lightweight and recognizable shopping companion that puts the control in our users hands, reduces our visual footprint and improves our brand presence.

 DESIGN + DEVELOPMENT